-Installing bathroom plumbing might come as an afterthought in the design process, but really, it should be at the front with the most important design decisions that you make.
-Well concealed and clever plumbing can help to create the perfect bathroom for your household whether you’re looking for a luxury, spa style retreat, or a practical little washroom.
+When you take on a bathroom redesign, installing bathroom plumbing might come as an afterthought, but really, it should be at the top of your list, along with the most important design decisions that you make.
+Why?
+Well concealed and clever plumbing can help to create the perfect bathroom for your household whether you’re looking for a luxury, spa style bathroom, or a practical little wet room.

 These are our top 10 tips and tricks for installing plumbing in your bathroom, getting around some of the common problems and ensuring that the end result is perfect for you.

 Plastic fittings can be easier to retrofit because the flexible pipe can be threaded through joists and around corners, without needing joints.
-Adaptors from copper to plastic are available.
+Adaptors from copper to plastic are available to extend existing systems.
+Plastic is also quicker to fit than copper, resulting in lower labour costs.

 It’s a good idea to put isolation valves on every pipe so that they can be shut off for maintenance.
 Valves can be inline, but the neatest solution is to have a single hot and cold manifold, with individual and master shut off valves located behind a removable panel for easy access.

-Ideally, all new bathrooms will be connected to a 100mm soil pipe, but where this is not possible, a flexible small-bore waste pipe and a pump with a macerator will allow a bathroom to be fitted anywhere.
+Ideally, all new bathrooms will be connected to a 100mm soil pipe, but where this is not possible, a flexible small-bore waste pipe and a pump with a macerator will allow a bathroom to be fitted in even the smallest or most awkward to reach of spaces.

 For a very large showerhead or a power shower, use a 50mm waste pipe rather than the standard 40mm size, to cope with the high flow rate.